zhouwg/kantv/README.md

 I don't have a oversea phone number and I could not create Github Sponsors account accordingly.I only have a Wechat account so I put my personal WeChat reward(aka "赞赏" in Chinese or "donation" in English) QR code here.

-Still, if you do decide to sponsor me, the money will most likely go towards buying various high-end powerful Android phone and pay for Cloud Server.
+Still, if you do decide to sponsor me, the money will most likely go towards buying various high-end powerful Android phone and pay for Cloud Server, or buy some coffee or buy a meal to potential volunteer programmer to participate in project's development.

 Thanks!

 ### ChangeLog